snipe/snipe-it/installation/configuration.md

 'driver' => 'mail',
 ```

-If you're using GoDaddy for hosting, you will need to set your mail server to use `relay-hosting.secureserver.net` on port `25`, with `username` and `password` left as null values.
+__If you're using GoDaddy for hosting__, you will need to set your mail server to use `relay-hosting.secureserver.net` on port `25`, with `username` and `password` left as null values.
 See the [GoDaddy relay server documentation](https://www.godaddy.com/help/what-is-the-name-of-my-hosting-accounts-relay-server-953) for more specifics.

-If you're using Gmail for your email server, you'll want to use the settings below (in addition to filling out the from address and name in the config file):
+__If you're using Gmail to send your emails__, you'll want to use the settings below (in addition to filling out the from address and name in the config file):

 | Setting       | Value |